Visit our knowledge base to learn more or get in touch with support.

 High values make it more glossy.
 Low values make it less glossy.
 You may need to lower the Diffuse value to allow the glimmer to come through.
 Specular Amount is very sensitive to the angle of the particle.

 Specular Sharpness defines how narrow the specular reflection is.
 For example, glass may be very narrow and plastic slightly less narrow.
 Sharpness also lets you lower the sensitivity of Specular Amount so it's not so sensitive to the angle of the particle.
 High values make it more sensitive.
 Low values make it less sensitive.

 Reflection Map mirrors the environment in the particle volume.
 To create the Map, select a layer in the Timeline that is turned off.
 This is a great effect for a scene that has to reflect the environment a lot in the particles.
 If you can create an environment map from the scene, then the particles will blend in really nicely

 Reflection Strength defines how strong the Reflection Map is.
 Since the Reflection Map can be combined with the regular shading from comp Lights, this is useful for adjusting the look.
 At the default value of 100, Strength is turned off.
 Set lower, you are taking down the strength of the Reflection Map and mixing in the shading from the scene.

 Shadowlet Settings provides a soft, self-shadowing for the particle volume.
-This is a new feature to Particular 2.0.
 Read more on the Shadowlet group page.